-Carpeting and Your Indoor Air Quality
+Carpeting And Your Indoor Air Quality

 Whether building a new home or commercial building, remodeling, or repairing a property due to water damage or another event, choosing the type of flooring to be installed is an important decision.
 In many circumstances, carpeting is selected due to its cost, warmth, and large selection of colors, patterns and fibers.
 Carpeting has additional advantages as well, such as its insulating and noise dampening properties and speed that it can be installed.